Medical Editor: John P. Cunha, DO, FACOEP

 Deltasone (prednisone) is an adrenocortical steroid that is used to treat a large number of health problems by its suppressive effect on cells in the human immune system.
-Deltasone is available mainly in the generic form prednisone, as Deltasone is no longer produced in the United States.
-In general, it is used to treat endocrine and rheumatologic disorders, dermatologic, lung and collagen-vasculature diseases, allergic, ophthalmic, hematologic and gastrointestinal disorders, neoplastic diseases, and many other health problems.
-Common side effects include: water retention, skin fragility, acne, headaches, and mood changes.
-Serious side effects may occur with long-term use, such as: Cushingoid development, diabetes, growth suppression in children, congestive heart failure and tendon ruptures.
+Deltasone is used to treat endocrine and rheumatologic disorders, dermatologic, lung and collagen-vasculature diseases, allergic, ophthalmic, hematologic and gastrointestinal disorders, neoplastic diseases, and many other health problems.
+The brand name Deltasone is no longer available in the U.S.; generic forms are available.
+Common side effects of Deltasone include:

 Deltasone tablets are available in five strengths: 2.5 mg, 5 mg, 10 mg, 20 mg and 50 mg; it is also available in a liquid form.
 Dosage is quite variable and often depends on the health problem being treated and the person's response to the medication.
 However, daily doses usually range from 5 to 60 mg, one to four times per day.
 Some diseases require high daily doses, such as multiple sclerosis, which takes 200 mg per day, initially.
+Deltasone may interact with aldesleukin, mifepristone, phenobarbital, phenytoin, rifampin, troleandomycin, ketoconazole, high dose aspirin, and drugs that can cause bleeding/bruising [(including antiplatelet drugs, blood thinners, and nonsteroidal anti-inflammatory drugs (NSAIDs)].
+Tell your doctor all medications and supplements you use.
 Use of this drug in pediatric populations is done under close physician supervision.
-Deltasone use in pregnancy and in lactating females is not recommended; patients need to consult with their OB-GYN doctors about the use of this drug.
+Deltasone use in pregnancy and in breastfeeding females is not recommended; patients need to consult with their OB-GYN doctors about the use of this drug.

 Our Deltasone Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.